 - You get insight into the actions of other market participants

-- You see the small picture, medium picture, and the big picture
+- You see the small picture, the medium picture, and the big picture

 It is going to be important to think about each of these elements and do your best to use multiple timeframes to develop a comprehensive strategy.
 You do not want to leave anything to chance when you are ready to place your trade.